What Consequences Am I Facing With a DUI Arrest in Gainesville, Florida?

 A DUI conviction is also reported nationwide, it will always be on your driving record, and no matter what state you move to, it will follow you.

-Jeffrey Meldon Tip: It is of the utmost important to hire an experienced Gainesville DUI lawyer.
+Jeffrey Meldon Tip: It is of the utmost important to hire an experienced Gainesville DUI attorney.
 Doing so will give you the best chance of avoiding the DUI charge and its life long penalties.
-Here are things you should look for in a DUI lawyer
+Here are things you should look for in a DUI attorney

 Remember, the only sure way of avoiding the lifelong consequences of a DUI conviction is to not drink and drive!